expresspigeon/blog/src/content/kb/integrations/zapier.md

 ![](images/zapier/zap_2.png)

 As result you will see our list of available Triggers.
-Select Trigger that you plan to use and click 'Continue' button.
+Select the Trigger that you plan to use and click 'Continue' button.

 ![](images/zapier/zap_3.png)

-At this stage you will need to connect you ExpressPigeon account.
-Click 'Connect a new account' button.
-You should see new dialog window where you need to enter ExpressPigeon API key.
+At this stage you will need to connect your ExpressPigeon account.
+Click the 'Connect a new account' button.
+You should see new dialog window where you need to enter your ExpressPigeon API key.

 ![](images/zapier/zap_4.png)

-ExpressPigeon API key can be found on our [Integrations apge](https://expresspigeon.com/settings/integrations).
+Your ExpressPigeon API key can be found on our [Integrations apge](https://expresspigeon.com/settings/integrations).

 ![](images/zapier/zap_5.png)

-After entered API key and applied it, you should see 'ExpressPigeon Account #1' and 'Test' button at the right side.
+After you've entered the API key and applied it, you should see 'ExpressPigeon Account #1' and 'Test' button at the right side.

 ![](images/zapier/zap_6.png)

-Click 'Test' button and if you will get 'Success!' this means you are all set and can proceed with configuring you zap.
+Click 'Test' button and if you get 'Success!' this means you're all set and can proceed with configuring your zap.

-## Ready to use Zap teamplates
+## Ready to Use Zap Templates

 A Zap template is a pre-defined and curated example of an automated workflow.
-Here, in ExpressPigeon, we are trying to save your time and creating Zaps with pre-mapped fields, so all what you need to do is simply connect two apps.
+ExpressPigeon is trying to save you time by creating Zaps with pre-mapped fields, so all what you need to do is simply connect two apps.

-### Where you can find ExpressPigeon pre-defined Zaps
+### Location of ExpressPigeon pre-defined Zaps

-There are couple places where you can find our templates:
+There two places where you can find our templates:

 * ExpressPigeon's [Zapbook](https://zapier.com/zapbook/expresspigeon/) Page
 * ExpressPigeon's [Integrations](https://expresspigeon.com/integrations) Page